jhbrown94/experimental-elm-spa-skeleton/README.md

 If a Page needs to be able to invoke global operations, it can store a request in the `Session` that `Main.elm` could look at after calling the page's `update`.
 There's no example of that in here (yet), though. )

-Bug:  If you try to reach an authenticated page without auth, you'll get sent to Login, and thereafter redirected to the page.
+Bug:  If you try to reach an authenticated page without auth, you'll get sent to `Page.Login`, and thereafter redirected to the page.
 The current router leaves the URL at '/login', though.
 It is on my queue to work this.